xArm-Developer/xarm_ros/ReadMe.md

 # 5. Package description & Usage Guidance

 ## 5.1 xarm_description
-   &ensp;&ensp;xArm7 description files, mesh files and gazebo plugin configurations, etc. It's not recommended to change the xarm description file since other packages depend on it.
+   &ensp;&ensp;xArm description files, mesh files and gazebo plugin configurations, etc. It's not recommended to change the xarm description file since other packages depend on it.

 ## 5.2 xarm_gazebo
    &ensp;&ensp;Gazebo world description files and simulation launch files.
 User can add or build their own models in the simulation world file.